YoungSirSpace/youngsirspace.github.io/_posts/2025-12-20-why-i-built-this-website.md

 Something occurred to me at that time.
 I recalled a senior from my high school, who is majoring in electronic engineering at Tsinghua University right now.
 I found his GitHub profile, and clicked the link to his [**personal blog website**](https://blog.konpoku.top/).
 As I supposed, he uploaded some of his study notes there.
 That is how I think a personal blog website will be used for a student.
 It inspired me a lot.
 From then on, I determined to build a blog website.
 Not only could I write my notes here, but I could also write some book reviews for recording.
 Also, I was wondering whether the website could be a repository for my files.
 I will keep on trying.

-That's why I built this website.
+Above is the reason why I built this website.
 I found that I had a great interest in building a website, which brought the happiness of coding back to me.

 Hope this website can be an **oasis** for me.